LYSmileLion/apisix/docs/en/latest/getting-started.md

 ## Step 2: Create a Route

-[Routes](./architecture-design/route.md) matches the client's requests based on defined rules, loads and executes the corresponding plugins, and forwards the request to the specified upstream.

-From the previous step, we have a running instance of Apache APISIX in Docker.
-Now let's create a Route.
+Now we have a running instance of Apache APISIX!
+Next, let's create a Route.

+### How it works

-Apache APISIX provides a powerful [Admin API](./admin-api.md) and [APISIX Dashboard](https://github.com/apache/apisix-dashboard).
-Here, we will use the Admin API to create a Route and connect it to an [Upstream](./architecture-design/upstream.md) service.
-When a request arrives, Apache APISIX will forward the request to the specified Upstream service.
+Apache APISIX provides users with a powerful [Admin API](./admin-api.md) and [APISIX Dashboard](https://github.com/apache/apisix-dashboard).
+In this article, we use the Admin API to walk you through the procedures of creating a Route.

+We can create a [Route](./architecture-design/route.md) and connect it to an Upstream service(also known as the [Upstream](./architecture-design/upstream.md)).
+When a `Request` arrives at Apache APISIX, Apache APISIX knows which Upstream the request should be forwarded to.

-We will create a sample configuration for our Route object so that Apache APISIX can forward the request to the corresponding Upstream service.
+Because we have configured matching rules for the Route object, Apache APISIX can forward the request to the corresponding Upstream service.
+The following code creates a sample configuration of Route:

 ```bash
 curl "http://127.0.0.1:9080/apisix/admin/routes/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '